ibm-cloud-docs/vmwaresolutions/vcenter/vc_deletingservices.md

 You are billed until the end of the {{site.data.keyword.cloud_notm}} infrastructure billing cycle for the deleted services.
 {:note}

-## Manually removing the DNS entries
+## Manually removing the DNS entries for specific services
 {: #vc_deletingservices-DNS-entries}

-For specific services, if you installed the service before VMware Solutions v4.0 and you then delete that service, you must manually remove the DNS entries.
+For specific services, if you installed the service in a VMware Solutions release earlier than V4.0 and you delete that service, you must manually remove the DNS entries.

 After you delete the service, unused DNS entries remain in Active Directory™.
 These entries do not cause any problems.
 However, in the future, they might create conflicts with reverse lookups.
 It is recommended that you remove the entries as soon as possible.